Saddam Hussain (footballer)

 Saddam Hussain (born 10 April 1993) is a Pakistani professional footballer who plays as a defensive midfielder for Kolmonen club Kajaanin Haka.
 He also captained the Pakistan national team.

 A versatile midfielder, Hussain has been praised for his defensive abilities, ball retention, and tackling.

 Club career

-PIA
+Early years

-Hussain began his career at Pakistan International Airlines, one of the main teams of his hometown Karachi.
+Hussain started his career with his hometown club Malir Shaheen FC.
+He was then signed for the Pakistan International Airlines departmental side.
 Hussain played an important role, taking PIA to third place in the 2010 season.

 Khan Research Laboratories

 He played for Khan Research Laboratories between 2012 and 2014, winning the Pakistan Premier League title in 2012–13, 2013–14 and Challenge Cup and 2012.

 He also participated in the AFC President's Cup from 2012 to 2014.
 He was a member of the team which reached the 2013 AFC President's Cup final, after falling to Turkmen club Balkan FT by 0–1 in the final.

 Dordoi Bishkek

 In August 2014, Hussain signed a two-year contract with Dordoi Bishkek in the Kyrgyz Premier League.
 The debut of Hussain for Dordoi was held on 28 August in a friendly match against Ala Too.
 Saddam helped the team win a landslide victory 3–0.
 After the first season at the club, he won the following honours: which included the league title, league cup and super cup.